ianforrest/portfolio/src/pages/blog/2021-01-20-publishing-a-star-rating-system-in-your-react-project.md

 ### 1. Get your icons

-Snag the React Icons package, which gives you a bunch of options from Font Awesome, Material Design and Bootstrap, including half stars, unfilled stars, etc. Import the star(s) you want to use in your project.
+Snag [the React Icons package](https://react-icons.github.io/react-icons/), which gives you a bunch of icon options from Font Awesome, Material Design and Bootstrap, including half stars, unfilled stars, etc. Import the star(s) you want to use in your project.

 ```javascript
 import { BsStarFill } from "@react-icons/all-files/bs/BsStarFill"